-Corona 2020 – what happens now on the Costa del Sol Property Market?
+Corona 2020 – forecast for the Costa del Sol Property Market?

 This is our forecast for the Costa del Sol Property Market 2020.